walinejs/waline/docs/en/migration/valine.md

 ::: tip Config

 Most configuration are same between Waline and Valine, but there are a bit difference.
+For v1 and v0.x versions, you only need to delete `appId` and `appKey` from Valine config and add `serverURL`, and everything should work well.
+But for future V2, we will remove some Valine compatibility and switch to a better config scheme.

-For waline config, please refer to [Client Config](../reference/client.md)。
+For waline config, please refer to [Client Config](../reference/client.md).
+You can also check [Waline Client v1 Migration Guide](./client.md) to learn about the options that are not compatible with Valine.

 :::